 That way, if something bad were to happen to our van or our belongings, we would be able to replace them.

 How do you get internet?

 For internet, we have 30 GB of hotspot data on each of our phones and we also have a Verizon Jetpack that has 30 GB of data, giving us 90 GB of data a month.
-This usually lasts us the entire month just fine, with us using it from around 4 AM-9 PM most weekdays, even with Adam teaching on VIPKid (using video) and me having Zoom calls daily for work (typically my video is off to save bandwidth).
+This usually lasts us the entire month just fine, with us using it from around 4 AM-9 PM most weekdays, even with Adam teaching on VIPKid (using video).

 How do you stay safe in the van?